Domestic Violence Under Florida Law

 Household members are defined by Florida Law as:

 - People residing together as if a family or who have resided together in the past as if a family

 - Parents who have a child in common regardless of whether they have been married

 Among the types of Domestic Violence defined by the Florida Law are:

-If you or someone you know has been arrested for domestic violence it is important to realize that courts handle these types of offenses differently than other crimes when it comes to releasing people accused of domestic violence on bond.
+If you or someone you know has been arrested for domestic violence it is important to realize that courts handle these types of offenses differently than other crimes.
 Courts will not release a person arrested for domestic violence UNTIL THEY HAVE SEEN A JUDGE.
 So, if one is arrested for domestic violence one will have to stay in jail until bond and conditions of release are set at one’s Initial Appearance, which is scheduled within 24 hours of arrest.
 You cannot just post a bond upon arrest.
 It is important for friends or family to be aware of this so that the person arrested can make contact with employers to let them know the person will not be able to come to work until (at a minimum) the day after they see the judge.

 Conditions that are usually set at Initial Appearance for domestic violence charges are, in addition to bond, that the person have no contact with the alleged victim while the case is pending, which includes no telephone, internet, or 3rd party contact.
 Another common condition is that the person accused must find a separate residence while the case is pending, but usually the judge will give the person an opportunity, accompanied by a Sheriff’s Deputy, to go to the residence to get basic belongings.

 Penalties for those charged with domestic violence in Florida vary depending on the type of the charges, their severity and previous criminal convictions.
 In general, they include:

 - Mandatory Components of all domestic violence cases: